Online vs Professional IQ Tests: Which Should You Take?

 What They Are

-Professional IQ tests are standardized, clinically validated instruments administered one-on-one by licensed psychologists or trained professionals.
+Professional IQ tests are standardized instruments administered one-on-one by licensed psychologists or trained professionals.
 The major professional tests include:

 - WAIS-IV (Wechsler Adult Intelligence Scale)